 Summary: “Imagine yourself 10 years ago, 20 years ago, looking at where your current self is.
 Think about it from that perspective, and you probably have a better perspective of where you actually are.
 Whenever your day goes sideways, or whatever happens, roll back 10 years, roll back 20 years, and say, what would that version of myself say about where I am today?”

-I'm grateful that you're all here for this conversation with me, and I look forward to seeing you in our next conversation on July 17, 2024 at 11:00 AM PDT.
+I'm grateful that you're all here for this conversation with me, and I look forward to seeing you in our next conversation.